domitry/ode/README.md

 [![Gem Version](https://badge.fury.io/rb/ode.svg)](http://badge.fury.io/rb/ode)

-A ODE solver package for Ruby users.
+An ODE solver package for Ruby users.
 Ode is a the wrapper for [ODEPACK](https://computation.llnl.gov/casc/odepack/) and may perform as well as scipy.integrate.odeint and other wrappers.

 ## Installation